 It was very warm but we still had time to see Quang Duc Pagoda, a very beautiful Buddhist temple located on the main street of Can Tho and attracting many tourists every day.

-We continued our journey and arrived at a pier where we crossed Mekong and reached an avenue where the guide presented us with the process of collecting honey.
+We continued our journey in Mekong Delta and arrived at a pier where we crossed Mekong and reached an avenue where the guide presented us with the process of collecting honey.

 The children in the group who accompanied us were very excited and when we sat at the table to serve the culinary delights of the place, we woke up surrounded by children who wanted to speak in English.